stevenroose/gonfig/README.md

 // an error instead if the user provided incorrect values.
 //
 // The recognised tags on the exported struct variables are:
-//  - id: the keyword identifier (defaults to lowercase of variable name)
+//  - id: the keyword identifier (defaults to "kebab-case" of variable name)
 //  - default: the default value of the variable
 //  - short: the shorthand used for command line flags (like -h)
 //  - desc: the description of the config var, used in --help